marlitas/git_homework/thoughts.md

 - More drawing with note taking.

 ## Some Quotes on Learning
-- Be humble, be teachable and always keep learning.
 - Making mistakes simply means you are learning faster.